-Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community around not just pvlib python itself but also other members of the pvlib software "family": pvanalytics, a package for PV data quality assurance and feature recognition algorithms (Perry et al., 2022), and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers (Jensen et al., 2022).
+Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community for the pvlib software "family", which includes pvanalytics, a package for PV data quality assurance and feature recognition algorithms (Perry et al., 2022), and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers (Jensen et al., 2022).
 Moreover, looking beyond pvlib and its affiliated packages, we see that Python is proving to be the most common programming language in general for open-source PV modeling and analysis software.
 The packages mentioned here make up one portion of a growing landscape of Python-for-PV projects (Holmgren, Hansen, Stein, et al., 2018).